seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-iPhones_temp_pdf.md

 Make sure you have an hour ahead of you, some tea or coffee and plenty of patience.
 This is going to be a long road.

 //ST: !
-image::winter.gif[align="center",title="Releasing your app for iOS"] {nbsp} +
+image::Releasing-your-app-for-iOS.png[align="center",title="Releasing your app for iOS"] {nbsp} +

 == 2.
 The long road